 - 1. Transfer credit may be awarded for equivalent coursework documented by official transcript that indicates the units or hours of training in each subject. - 2.
 Only coursework completed at an accredited or candidate institution of an agency recognized by the Secretary of Education may be transferable. - 3.
 A grade of "Pass" or "C" (2.0) or above is required for transfer. - 4.
-Credit must have been earned within the last five years unless the applicant provides acceptable evidence of continuous activity within the last two years in the specific field for which transfer credit is requested.
-(The Deans may make exceptions, in some cases.) - 5.
+Credit must have been earned within the last five years unless the applicant provides acceptable evidence of continuous activity within the last two years in the specific field for which transfer credit is requested. - 5.
 Transfer credit may be granted for a limited number of courses to individuals who have passed a state-recognized licensing examination.
 The licensing board or examination agency must provide documentation indicating a passing score in each of the specific areas for which transfer credit is requested to the college and to the California Acupuncture Board (CAB) if/when applying for acupuncture licensure in California. - 6.
 Transfer credit is officially recorded on the student's Pacific transcript only upon completion of the program, even if previously recorded unofficially for administrative purposes. - 7.
-Courses taken at Pacific College branches are interchangeable and not considered transfer credit. - 8.
-Coursework taken at another institution after admission to Pacific is not transferable unless approved in advance in writing by the registrar, student advisor or academic dean. - 9.
-Coursework transferred is not included when computing grade point average. - 10.
+Transfer students must meet the admissions requirements in effect at the time of their official matriculation. - 8.
+Courses taken at Pacific College branches are interchangeable and not considered transfer credit. - 9.
+Coursework taken at another institution after admission to Pacific is not transferable unless approved in advance in writing by the registrar, student advisor or academic dean. - 10.
+Coursework transferred is not included when computing grade point average. - 11.
 Transfer credit limitations may require a student from an unaccredited school or an institution not approved by the CAB to repeat similar courses and to take more than the minimum credits required for graduation.

-Post-graduate Doctorate of Acupuncture and Oriental Medicine Transfer Credit to the requirements for graduation from the doctoral program.
+Post-graduate Doctorate of Acupuncture and Oriental Medicine Transfer Credit

+The program may accept limited transfer credit (no more than 20 credits) for prior coursework toward the post-graduate doctoral program that the Admissions Committee judges to be equivalent to the requirements for graduation from the doctoral program.
 Transfer credit may only be awarded for didactic course work that is equivalent to the doctoral level, supports the program's objectives and meets the credits for completion of the program.
 These credits must come from an accredited institution or its international equivalent.
 The applicant must demonstrate that they meet the objectives of the courses being transferred by way of an examination or interview with the relevant faculty member.